codewizard13/ehw-tutnot-wp-wptuts--listing-site-2019/NOTES.md

 NEXT: Creating custom taxonomies

 ### 08. Creating Custom Taxonomy

+- Create Property Types taxonomy
+- **JetEngine > Taxonomies > Add New**

+**General Settings:**

+- **Taxonomy Name:** Property Types
+- **Post Type:** Properties

+**Labels:**

+- (optional)

+**Advanced Settings:**

+!!! #TIP: Admin Menu is also called admin bar (menu at top in wpadmin)

+- **Hierarchical:** Yes

+**Meta Fields:**

+- Can add extra info to an archive page
+- Will deal with this in a different video
+- Click "Add Taxonomy" to save
+- Refresh -> Now Property Types should be a submenu in wpadmin under "Properties"

+---

+**Property Types:**

+(_Name Slug_)

+- Flats flats
+- Apartments apartments
+- Houses houses

+!!! #TIP: The "Parent Category" dropdown only shows up because we set the taxonomy as hierarchical

+- Now if we add a new property, we will see the "Property Types" selector metabox on the right

+#### Creating some dummy posts

+- Ground Apartment, 2 para, price 350k, London, add 4 pix in gallery

+- Now look at Properties list page and all our relevant info should be in the columns

 ### 09. Creating Template Files
 ### 10. Creating Single Post Template
 ### 11. Custom Listings